-Data is an inescapable – and ever increasing – output of all walks of commercial life.
-As digitisation gains a greater foothold, the need for businesses to implement effective – and legally compliant – data strategies has never been more important.
+Data is an inescapable – and ever increasing – output of all aspects of commercial life.
+As digitisation gains a greater foothold, the need for businesses to implement effective, legally compliant data strategies has never been more important.
 The richness of data as a raw material for driving strategic insight and powering up resilience has been spotlighted as we seek to master the coronavirus pandemic.

-The manipulation, commercialisation and retention of data needs to be supported by the right legal framework and a deep understanding of intellectual property rights in software, databases, know-how and confidential information.
-Particularly when data innovation is at the forefront of the organisation’s strategic positioning, the ability of a legal team to understand interconnections between these areas of law, innovative technology and digital content and delivery methods is crucial – and an area where we can help.
+The manipulation, commercialisation and retention of data needs to be supported by the right legal framework, including a deep understanding of intellectual property rights in software, databases, know-how and confidential information.
+The ability of a legal team to understand interconnections between law, innovative technology and digital content and delivery methods is crucial – and an area where we can help.

 Asking the right questions

-This may obvious, but it’s all too easy to find yourself immersed in a project’s implementation before asking the fundamental questions: 'What does the business actually want, what do they need to achieve?’.
-We look to answer those questions first, so we can provide our clients with specific, tailored and, importantly, strategic support.
+It's all too easy to find yourself immersed in a project before asking the fundamental questions: 'What does the business actually want, what do they need to achieve?'
+We seek to answer those questions first, as the foundations for specific, tailored and– most importantly – strategic support.

-A growing number of our clients are cutting-edge technology companies who are innovating throughout their business cycle.
-Data is often a key part of their own operations, as well as being fundamental to their client offer, and we’ve helped them develop data strategies which protect their key assets and achieve their goals.
-We have been working closely with clients like this for years now, so our teams are ideally placed to advise on the challenges of any data strategy.
+Many of our clients are cutting-edge technology companies who are constantly innovating.
+Data is often a key part of their operations, and fundamental to their client offer.
+We've helped them develop data strategies which protect their key assets and achieve their goals.
+But all businesses are waking up to the potentially untapped value in the data which they hold.

-We also understand the importance of an international approach for many of our clients, and frequently draw on the support of Osborne Clarke firms overseas, as well as our network of specialist firms in other jurisdictions.
+And above all, we offer an international approach despite national complexity.
 Our cross-border data team acts on a broad range of data and related technology projects, and is often sought out for its expertise in international data implementation and compliance projects.